golemfactory/golem-rd/Lottery-driven-verification.md

 ## Q&A

-2. Q: Why R needs to reveal his solution of rejecting duplicate?
+1. Q: Why R needs to reveal his solution of a rejected duplicate subtask?

     A: Other participants can then recalculate the subtask.
 Knowing who was "right" in the dispute, they apply that to their reputation system.
 E.g. if R's rejection is unjust, R's reputation suffers

 3. Q: Why R can't assign and order subtasks himself or set winning tickets/duplicates himself??

     A: He could deal winning subtasks to his P*.
 It needs to be random and not manipulable.
 At the same time, R needs to know winning tickets to calculate these subtasks himself

 4. Q: Why is the KDFreveal/payout done in all-at-once fashion?

     A: In order to get non-winning results, R must pay the winning ones.
 This requirement guarantees that.

 5. Q: Some Provider P delivers X% bad results, what then?

     A: Doing X% bad work doesn't increase payout, only jeopardizes P's (100-X)% good results.
 Other words: giving extra bad results doesn't increase payout, it only increases chance of getting controlled

 5. Q: In particluar, what if only P1 signs up for a task.
 P1 can then only calculate X% right and get X% of payout on average

     A: less than X%.
 If he get's caught, all his results are rejected, not only the bad ones.
 X%-cheat strategy breaks even at verification of 1 subtask (!).
 If >1 subtask is verified, cheating is inferior to cooperation

 6. Q: R might reject the P's with winning ticket subtasks to maneouver these winning tickets into R's colluding P*'s pocket

     A: 1) might end up having only P* deliver results, i.e. R calculates the task himself.
 Probability that there's substantial amount of never-winning, working Ps is low
        3) working Ps will check the grounds of rejection.
 Unjust rejection would make them stop contributing
        4) with huge damage to R's reputation

 7. Q: Why rejected winning tickets can go to already commited-to tasks?

     A: 1) to have the chance of winning distributed uniformly across subtasks, regardless of subtask's history
        2) to provide a small incentive for Providers to check their peers (ones they suspect are cheating) and report to R. Such Provider-driven redundancy is incentivized by chances of getting extra winning-tickets
        3) to prevent R from maneouvering winning tickets to R's pocket

 8. Q: P1 (or his Sybils) might push bad results to hasten overal solution, when better paid work is to be done

     A: P1 won't do that, as its better to just commit to correct task and do the more expensive work.
 Besides that better paid work might be also more difficult, so it requires some involvment on behalf of P1 first.

 9. Q: R retries task creation many times until his P*s get the winning tickets without having to do much work

     A: spends gas on Task broadcasts, wastes GNT deposited for payout+cushion